Cleaning Survey Data

 I’m going to teach the best method to clean survey data while doing it manually in Excel.
 Doing it in Excel is very tedious compared to using a tool designed to walk you through the process, as well as automating it.
 There are some tools outside of Excel which can make your life easier, which I have listed below.

 If you want to make things even easier you can use VizualSurvey Online to create and program your surveys, so you can skip the data cleaning process entirely.
-Our software is free for 14 days, and you can sign up without a credit card.
-So why not give it a try.

 2. Tableau Prep

 Tableau Prep is a general data cleaning tool that you can use like Excel to clean any data but you will have to learn the best technique for cleaning survey data and program it yourself.

 Alteryx is another tool used for handling large datasets.
 Using multiple functions, you can make your data ready for graphical representations.
 Again you need to know how to use it, and the methods to clean survey data since it’s a general data cleaning tool.